gaurav1780/comp1010practicalClassMaterial/week 03 - unitTesting/workshopUnitTesting.md

 ## Question 8

 Work on [Practice Package Week 2 (Arrays)](https://ilearn.mq.edu.au/mod/forum/discuss.php?d=1258107) for the rest of the time.
-There ae 35 mandatory methods to complete (out of a total of 118 methods).
+There are 35 mandatory methods to complete (out of a total of 118 methods).
 Make the submission by 21:00 Saturday week 3 at [https://ilearn.mq.edu.au/mod/assign/view.php?id=5316821](https://ilearn.mq.edu.au/mod/assign/view.php?id=5316821).

 Choice of questions (read below for details)